-Perfect for blondes, brunettes and redheads alike, midlights are all about creating lushious texture and depth that works in harmony with your natural colour.
+Perfect for blondes, brunettes and redheads alike, midlights are all about creating luscious texture and depth that works in harmony with your natural colour.
 The effect?
-Your fantasy natural hair, if you lived on on a ranch on Malibu.
+Your fantasy natural hair, if you lived on a beach in Malibu.

-A world away from the danger zones of potentially harsh tiger stripe highlights and flat, block colour lowlights, midlights are all about using warm and neutral tones to create a rich, natural look that leaves your hair looking .
-As Matt put it in an Instagram post, this trend is all about 'dimension all day'
+A world away from the danger zones of potentially harsh tiger stripe highlights and flat, block colour lowlights, midlights are all about using warm and neutral tones to create a rich, natural look that leaves your hair looking.
+As Matt put it in an Instagram post, this trend is about 'dimension all day'.